rdegges/rdegges-blog/articles/2012/dont-panic-frustration-is-an-anti-pattern.md

+---
-Title: Don't Panic!
-Frustration is an Anti-Pattern
+title: "Don't Panic!
+Frustration is an Anti-Pattern"
-Date: 2012-10-04
-Tags: personal development
+date: "2012-10-04"
+tags: ["personal development"]
+slug: "dont-panic-frustration-is-an-anti-pattern"
-Summary: The next time you get frustrated, take a deep breath and relax.
-Coding when you're frustrated isn't going to help anyone.
+description: "The next time you get frustrated, take a deep breath and relax.
+Coding when you're frustrated isn't going to help anyone."
+---

 ![Warrior Face Sketch][]